James Rodríguez: Youth

 James was part of the Colombia U-17 team that finished runners-up in the 2007 South American Under-17 Championships, where he scored three goals.
 He also helped Colombia advance to the knockout stages during the 2007 FIFA U-17 World Cup, where they eventually lost to the winners of the tournament Nigeria.

 He was also part of the Colombia under-20 squad in three youth tournaments during 2011: the Toulon Tournament, the South American U-20 Championship and the U-20 World Cup that was held in his homeland Colombia.

 James scored two goals and provided three assists during the 2011 Toulon Tournament.
 This show led him to being voted as the MVP of the tournament where Colombia won the final by defeating France in a penalty shootout.
 James scored one of the penalties in the shootout.

 During the 2011 South American U-20 Championship, he provided three assists.
 During the 2011 U-20 World Cup, he was named captain of the U20 squad due to his impressive leadership and talent.
-By scoring three goals and providing three assists in the tournament, he gained international attention as a promising star and made many consider him a potential key member of the Colombian senior squad.
+By scoring three goals and providing three assists in the tournament, he gained international attention as a promising star, especially during his performance in the 4–1 victory against France where he scored a penalty and provided an assist.

 Senior

 2014 World Cup qualification and friendlies

 On 29 September 2011, James received his first call-up to the Colombia senior side for a match against Bolivia on 11 October 2011.
 He was selected as the man of match due to his incredible performance including the initiation of the goal scored in the last minute by his former Porto teammate Radamel Falcao which gave Colombia a 2–1 win in La Paz.
-Under the new manager José Pékerman, he played a crucial part in setting up both goals in a 2–0 victory over Mexico.
-He scored his first goal for Colombia against Peru.
-Colombia went on to win the match and boosted its place in the World Cup qualifying table from sixth to fifth.
+Under new manager José Pékerman, he played a crucial part in setting up both goals in a 2–0 friendly victory over Mexico.
+He scored his first goal for Colombia against Peru, and Colombia went on to win 1–0 in Lima in Pekerman's first competitive match.

 James assisted two goals in a row from 1–0 to 3–0 In the World Cup qualifying match against Uruguay that eventually ended 4–0.
 James scored a stunning volley from a 30-yard free kick against Chile, leveling the game to an eventual 3–1 away victory boosting Colombia to the second place in the qualifying stages.
 In the match against Paraguay, James set up the plays leading towards both goals in a 2–0 victory.
 In Colombia's last international friendly of the year, James assisted the sole goal allowing Colombia to tie with 2014 World Cup hosts Brazil 1–1.

-James played his first match of 2013 in the second half of the CONMEBOL qualifiers against Bolivia where he gave a man of the match performance.
+James played his first match of 2013 in the second half of the CONMEBOL qualifiers against Bolivia, where he gave a man of the match performance in a 5-0 victory.
 He set up the second goal thanks to a free kick that he took.
-The game ended 5–0 eventually.